 Answer: The commonwealth, as an employer, is obligated to withhold taxes for the locality (residence or work) that levies the highest rate.
 If the rates of the residence and work localities are equal, withholding is to the residence.
 This policy is unchanged by Act 32.

-5. Question: Neither my residence nor workplace locality levy an earned income tax.
-Why do I have taxable wages reported in Box 18?
+5. Question: Why are there no taxable wages reported in Box 18?